mdsufz/OrtSuite/README.md

 Principal Investigator: Ulisses Nunes da Rocha

-Institution: Microbial Systems Data Science group, Helmholtz Center for Environmental Research, Department of Environmental Microbiology, Leipzig, Germany
+Institution: Microbial Data Sciences group, Helmholtz Center for Environmental Research, Department of Environmental Microbiology, Leipzig, Germany

 All feedback is welcome.
 For errors and bugs, please open a new Issue thread on this github page, and we will try to address them as soon as possible.
 For general feedback you can contact us at mds@ufz.de.